USS PGM-7: History

 The final fate of PGM-7 is not indicated in the ship's log.
 It was apparently scrapped by the navy due to extensive damage to the hull.Fate of the crew of PGM-7All 27 crew and 3 officers of PGM-7 survived the collision of 18 July 1944.
 The PGM-7 Report of Changes for the month ending 31 July 1944, lists 19 crew members transferred to MTBRons, Base 9, Navy 811, Treasury Islands, for temporary duty.
-The PGM Division One (Base Force at Treasury Islands) Report of Changes for the month ending 30 September 1944, lists 28 crew members received from PGM-7 on 17 September 1944, with 14 transferred the same day to other PGMs of Division One (the extra crew member reported aboard after the collision).Officers of PGM-7 for the period 1 January 1944 to 17 September 1944Deck Log List of Officers 31 May 44 to 30 June 44 provides the following three officers:
+The PGM Division One (Base Force at Treasury Islands) Report of Changes for the month ending 30 September 1944, lists 28 crew members received from PGM-7 on 17 September 1944, with 14 transferred the same day to other PGMs of Division One (the extra crew member reported aboard after the collision).

-A. J. Malcomson, Lt., USNR, reported aboard 28 June 43, duties: Captain, Navigator, 1st Lt.